ryjin111/foxAI/README.md

 ---

-**🦊 FoxAI - Your autonomous AI-powered crypto analysis and Hyperliquid EVM specialist!** 🚀
+**🦊 FoxAI - Your AI-powered crypto analysis and Hyperliquid EVM specialist!** 🚀

-*Powered by Vercel cron jobs for 24/7 autonomous operation*
+*Simple, manual control for maximum flexibility*